 At events where no Committee members may be present, an event organizer will act as their delegate.
 They will forward any reports to the Committee, as well as a summary of any action they may have taken during the event.

 The committee must agree on a resolution by consensus.
-If the group cannot reach consensus and deadlocks for over a week, the group will turn the matter over to the Steering Council for resolution.
+If the group cannot reach consensus and deadlocks for over a week, the group will turn the matter over to the Executive Council for resolution.

 Possible responses may include:

 if the matter has been resolved publicly while the committee was considering responses.